BeAPI/bea-content-sync-fusion/README.md

 ### 3.9.11

-* Fixed : warning when merging taxonomies
+* Fixed : Warning when merging taxonomies

 ### 3.9.10

-* Fixed : clean cache when a site is deleted
+* Fixed : Clean cache when a site is deleted

 ### 3.9.9
 * Changed: Order terms by ID when doing a resync